LakshayKhattar/UI-memcoin-analysis/README.md

-Got it.
-Here’s a **clean README** version (no emojis, no clone steps), with your screenshots included in a neat way.

 ---

 # Meme-Coin Radar (TBA)

-Meme-Coin Radar is an AI-powered app that discovers, analyzes, and tracks new meme-coins across the crypto space.
-It scans social media platforms (TikTok, X/Twitter, Reddit, Telegram, etc.), measures traction, and helps identify potential meme-coin buys at the right time.
+Meme-Coin Radar is an AI-powered app that discovers, analyzes, and tracks new meme-coins across the crypto space It scans social media platforms (TikTok, X/Twitter, Reddit, Telegram, etc.), measures traction, and helps identify potential meme-coin buys at the right time

 ---